2018 NFC Championship Game: Rule change

 On January 30, 2019, reports began to surface that the NFL was considering a rule change.
 Goodell said during his Super Bowl interview that the league would re-examine replay rules, specifically those excluding judgment calls from being reviewable.
 Further reports indicated that the NFL is considering adopting a rule that would allow a limited basis for coaches to challenge judgment calls, or whether or not a penalty had been called.
 The rule would include a consequence should the call be upheld.

 In March 2019, the NFL proposed a rule for a one-year replay expansion trial.
 Under the proposed rule, penalties and pass interference calls would be reviewable.
 On March 27, 2019, NFL owners approved a trial rule change that would allow coaches to challenge pass interference call on both the offense and the defense.
 The measure was approved by vote of 31–1, with the Cincinnati Bengals being the only team vote against it.
-However, this rule change was reverted prior to the season.
+During the 2019 season, the NFL reviewed 101 pass interference calls and non-calls but only overturned 24.
+The largely criticized rule change was reverted prior to the season.